-In addition to Logan Correctional Center, the agreement between SIU and the Department of Corrections calls for services at Pinckneyville, Shawnee and Vienna prisons, plus psychiatric care at three additional facilities yet to be determined.
+In addition to Logan Correctional Center, the agreement between SIU and the Department of Corrections calls for services at Pinckneyville, Shawnee and Vienna Correctional centers, plus psychiatric care at three additional prisons yet to be determined.
 At Pinckneyville, Shawnee and Vienna, the school will provide medical directors to oversee health care at the institutions.

 The agreement also calls for SIU to conduct peer review of cases and, specifically, implement national standards for mortality reviews in cases where inmates have died.
 The consent decree reached last year requires mortality reviews when prisoners die so that shortfalls can be identified and improvements made.
 But in a report filed last month, a court-appointed monitor reported that no such mortality reviews have been prepared.